hero_sec-left

 We have worked with clients preparing for or going through divorce for nearly 25 years.
 While divorce can be trying and frustrating, it doesn’t have to be excruciating.
 Ensure that you are in good hands with a team that has an established reputation and focuses on family law.

 We understand the divorce process well and can help prepare you financially for this new chapter of your life.
-With an experienced and fierce advocate by your side, we can provide ample evidence suggesting how to divide property best so you aren’t left with far less than you deserve.
+With an experienced and fierce advocate by your side, our property division lawyers can provide ample evidence suggesting how to divide property best so you aren’t left with far less than you deserve.

 Contact our office today at (864) 689-4482 to schedule your strategy session.
 We will discuss your situation and priorities and formulate an effective strategy that refreshes you and prepares you to take on this new chapter in your life.